 The ANGMA clinics use the curvilinear C60 probe (2-5 MHz) instead of the P21 phased array (1-5 MHz) for the lung exam.
 The default ABD exam type and GEN setting on the curvilinear probe give higher resolution than the phased array probe and details of the VPPI are more distinct.
 The wider C60 probe also allows a quicker exam with less probe movement.

 With the phased array probe it doesn’t make much difference whether the probe orientation on the lungs is parasagittal or transverse because the probe is close to square.
 However, with the wider curvilinear probe there is a real advantage to using a transverse, intercostal view.
-We see substantially more VPPI with each probe placement because ribs are not in view.
+Substantially more VPPI is seen with each probe placement because ribs are not in view.

 Here are normal lungs with the curvilinear probe in the parasagittal orientation in the middle of the posterior chest.

-Next we see the same location on the patient with the probe in the transverse intercostal orientation.
+Next is the same location on the patient with the probe in the transverse intercostal orientation.
 In this particular view, 25% more VPPI was seen with the intercostal approach.
-In the mid-axillary line of this patient, the transverse view saw 50% more VPPI than the parasagittal view.
-The increased width of the transverse orientation means that the posterior chest can be covered in only three vertical passes and the anterior chest is covered in two passes.
+In the mid-axillary line of this patient, the transverse view saw 50% more VPPI than the coronal view.
+The increased width of the transverse orientation means that the posterior chest can be covered in only two or three vertical passes and the anterior chest is covered in two passes.

 The default depth, as shown on the previous two clips, should not be more than 13 cm for most patients.
-At this depth, we can see the details of the VPPI well while never missing important B-lines or fluid.
-We can increase the depth to further evaluate fluid or consolidation as necessary.
+At this depth, the details of the VPPI are well seen while never missing important B-lines or fluid.
+The depth can be increased to further evaluate fluid or consolidation as necessary.

 Have the indicator examiner left and move the probe down one interspace at a time.
 It is very important to stop and watch a breath with each move.
 It is wrong to continually slide the probe hoping to spot something on the move.
 With the width of the curvilinear probe it only takes two vertical passes to complete the anterior chest.
 Wipe the gel and repeat the process on the other side.

 After the anterior exam, the patient turns so his back is to the examiner and gel is placed in the right supra-scapular area and then the right paraspinal, mid-back, and posterior axillary lines below the scapula (again, apply the gel from top to bottom).
-Finally, gel the mid-axillary line as well and have the patient return the hand to the top of the head.
+Ideally, in a fairly healthy patient without shoulder trouble, the patient would place the ipsilateral hand on his head, modestly spreading the ribs.
+However, many patients cannot hold the hand up for the entire posterior and then lateral exams.
+The hand-on-the-head position is then reserved for the mid-axillary line lateral exam.

-The first part of the usual posterior exam is finding the kidney in the costo-vertebral angle with a parasagittal orientation of the probe, as shown in the following image.
+The first part of the usual posterior exam is finding the kidney in the medial, subcostal region with an oblique, parasagittal orientation of the probe, as shown in the following image.
 This is covered in more detail in the kidney chapter.

 There are two reasons to do this.
 First, it makes sure the probe is below the diaphragm, which is important because this location is very sensitive for finding a pleural effusion.
 Second, it is important to become good and efficient at finding the kidney in this location.
 This is a nice long axis kidney view that is sometimes better than the coronal long axis view from the sides.
 Here is an image of the kidney obtained in this area.
 Notice there are no interfering ribs.
 The depth was increased to 15 cm to have the kidney fill the sector.